ansys/pyfluent/doc/source/api/settings.rst

 Settings objects provide a natural way to access and modify Fluent settings and issue commands with a hierarchy of objects.

-Top-level objects
+Top-level Objects
 ^^^^^^^^^^^^^^^^^

-The top-level settings object can be access by executing the ``get_root`` method on a session object.
+The top-level settings object can be accessed by executing the ``get_root`` method on a session object.

 .. code-block::